24 hours at

 Behind the 18th century building there is a charming cottage garden, beautifully laid out around a stone pond, under two majestic holm oak trees.
 The herbs used in the kitchen require continuous care and attention.

-We are currently shipping the 2013 vintage.
 We must wait for two years after the harvest in order for the finished wine to leave the cellars.
 It is really bottled at the château, this isn’t just an empty statement on the label.

 The last visit inevitably ends with an early evening tasting.
 We are rather proud of our bicycles which we use to ride through the rows of vines, in keeping with the domaine’s relaxed, chic style.